clevijoki/NESPatch/README.md

 # NESPatch

-A patch for the Hoxton Owl pedal that makes your guitar sound like an NES
+A patch for the Hoxton Owl pedal that makes your guitar sound like an NES.
+This does no pitch or frequency detection that would make it unsuitible for live usage, it shapes the existing waves, so all guitar harmonics remain present.

 ## Knobs